Basic Multiplication Games for 3rd Grade

 • Interpret models as multiplicative expressions or sentences

 Repeated addition serves as an introduction to the standard, emphasizing the understanding of multiplication as a more efficient form of repeated addition.
-This standard focuses on conceptual understanding rather than the operation of multiplication itself.
+This standard focuses on conceptual understanding rather than the operation of multiplication itself, which would cover multiplication facts and tables.

 The connection between the word times and the multiplication symbol (×) should be established.
 Quantities should be divided into equal groups, ensuring whole number quotients with no remainder.